Talador12/pong-ai/README.md

+# talador12/pong-ai

+forked from robintwhite/pong-ai

+For this fork, rebuilt it to work with vertical pong paddles

+Original README.md below:

 # pong-ai
  Computer plays pong!

 NOTE: Updated to use `pip` instead of `conda`

  Screen cap using python-mss, image processing and math to play pong. <br>